bhauman/bhauman.github.com/drafts/inline-eval.md

 ### And end or maybe a beginning

-Thanks for taking the time to expirience inline evaluation.
+Thanks for taking the time to experience inline evaluation.

 A major goal of this post was to showcase the instant feedback it provides.
 By keeping you engaged in the problem at hand, inline